Best Screws For Stud Mounting: The Ultimate Guide

 1 ½”4 ¼”3 ¾”5 ¾”5 ¼”

-Use of screws for stud wall framing is not mentioned in the International Residential Code.
-However, screws for attaching sheathing to the stud is mentioned.
+The use of screws for stud wall framing is not mentioned in the International Residential Code.
+However, screws for attaching sheathing to the stud are mentioned.

 The use of fasteners, such as nails & screws, is covered in Table R602.3(1) FASTENING SCHEDULE of Section R602 of 2021 International Residential Code (IRC)